Identity elements

 Scope and content

-The interview was conducted with Harold Wick on October 20, 1982 in Tacoma, WA.
+The interview was conducted with Harold Wick on October 20, 1982 in Tacoma, Washington.
 It contains information on family background, emigration, occupation, marriage and family, and Norwegian heritage.
 The interview was conducted in English.

 System of arrangement